metno/S-ENDA-documentation/source/use_case_climate_projection.rst

 Producer
 """"""""

-1. The producer searches and accesses the following data:
+1. The producer searches for the following data:

 * Aggregated time series
 * Gridded historical weather observations
 * Climate model data

+How is this currently done?
+Are they using one of the following methods, both, or some other way?
+What are the main challenges?

+Example 1:

+.. uml:: search_air_temp_datasets.puml

+Example 2:

+.. uml:: search_air_temp_datasets_in_catalog.puml

+2. The producer accesses the found data:

+* Aggregated time series
+* Gridded historical weather observations
+* Climate model data

+How is this currently done?
+What are the main challenges?

-2. The producer runs an algorithm to produce climate projections
+3. The producer runs an algorithm to produce climate projections

+How is this currently done?
+What are the main challenges?

-3. The producer stores the results and discovery and configuration metadata on a netcdf file
+4. The producer stores the results and associated metadata

-4. The netcdf file is registered on `<https://thredds.met.no>`_
+How is this currently done?
+What are the main challenges?

 5. The data is made available via OPeNDAP and visualised through WMS

+How is this currently done?
+What are the main challenges?

 Consumer
 """"""""